You could win a date with George and Amal Clooney

 "Pinch yourself, because this isn't a dream: You're going on a double date with George and Amal Clooney!
 George and Amal will welcome you and a guest to their Lake Como home in Italy for lunch, laughs and the chance to get to know this amazing couple on a personal level," according to the contest rules.
 "You'll bond with George and Amal over a delicious meal, take in the spectacular views of the lake and share a celebratory toast all together.
 Plus, you'll take some incredible photos to remember it all by.
 Flights and hotel included."

-No donation or payment is necessary to enter or win the
+No donation or payment is necessary to enter or win the sweepstakes, but i